samuelstevens/mindthegap/README.md

 | Image Credit: [arxiv.org/pdf/2504.06486](https://arxiv.org/pdf/2504.06486) |

 We decided to use [NeWT](https://github.com/visipedia/newt/tree/main) to evaluate recent AI methods in this regime of 100-1K training samples and reported our findings.

+If you want our raw data, you can download it from [`data/results.sqlite.gz`](data/results.sqlite.gz) Unzip the sqlite3 file and move it to `results/`, then run the below scripts.

 ---